hamk-uas/datacube-storage-lab/README.md

 pip install --upgrade zarr xarray
 ```

-There may be some errors but that's OK as long as you get a "Successfully installed" last line about the upgraded packages.
+There may be some errors but that's OK as long as you get a `Successfully installed` last line about the upgraded packages.

 The Allas mode will persist on successive jobs and you can also just use the same venv again (after module loads so that module packages don't mask venv packages):